 - Select Create or remove a Windows partition and then click Continue

-- Click the Restore button to remove the Windows partition and restore the disk to a single-partition OS X volume.
+- Click the Restore button to delete the Windows Boot Camp partition and restore the disk to a single-partition OS X volume.

 - You’ll be prompted to enter your password – do so and then click OK.